LivePersonInc/knowledge-center-archive/pages/documents/Troubleshooting/Troubleshooting-agent-workspace.md

 * The CoBrowse function for the account is not switched on in Night Vision.
 * The agents are not assigned to a profile that includes CoBrowse permissions.

-## Why isn’t the scroll bar showing in the predefined content widget?
+## Why isn’t the scroll bar showing in the Predefined Content widget?

 ### Cause: